junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 ## Minor Problems during Pregnancy

 1. Nausea or vomiting: Normally, this is worse in the morning, during the second or third month of pregnancy.
 It helps to eat something dry, like crackers or dry bread, before you go to bed at night and before you get out of bed in the morning.
 Do not eat large meals but rather smaller amounts of food several times a day.
 Avoid greasy foods.
 Tea made from mint leaves also helps.
-In severe cases, take an antihistamine (see p.
-385) when you go to bed and when you get up in the morning.
+In severe cases, take an antihistamine (see [page 385](#page-385)) when you go to bed and when you get up in the morning.

-2. Burning or pain in the pit of the stomach or chest (acid indigestion and heartburn, see p.
-128): Eat only small amounts of food at one time and drink water often.
-Antacids can help, especially those with calcium carbonate (see p.
-381).
+2. Burning or pain in the pit of the stomach or chest (acid indigestion and heartburn, see [page 128](#page-128)): Eat only small amounts of food at one time and drink water often.
+Antacids can help, especially those with calcium carbonate (see [page 381](#page-381)).
 It may also help to suck hard candy.
 Try to sleep with the chest and head lifted up some with pillows or blankets.

-3. Swelling of the feet: Rest at different times during the day with your feet up (see p.
-176).
+3. Swelling of the feet: Rest at different times during the day with your feet up (see [page 176](#page-176)).
 Eat less salt and avoid salty foods.
-Tea made from maize silk (corn silk) may help (see p.
-12).
+Tea made from maize silk (corn silk) may help (see [page 12](#page-12)).
 If the feet are very swollen, and the hands and face also swell, seek medical advice.
 Swelling of the feet usually comes from the pressure of the child in the womb during the last months.
 It is worse in women who are anemic or malnourished.
 So eat plenty of nutritious food.

 4. Low back pain: This is common in pregnancy.
-It can be helped by exercise and taking care to stand and sit with the back straight (p.
-174).
+It can be helped by exercise and taking care to stand and sit with the back straight ([page 174](#page-174)).

 5. Anemia and malnutrition: Many women in rural areas are anemic even before they are pregnant, and become more anemic during pregnancy.
 To make a healthy baby, a woman needs to eat well.
-If she is very pale and weak or has other signs of anemia and malnutrition (see p.
-107 and 124), she needs to eat more protein and food with iron.
+If she is very pale and weak or has other signs of anemia and malnutrition (see [page 107](#page-107) and 124), she needs to eat more protein and food with iron.
 Beans, groundnuts, chicken, milk, cheese, eggs, meat, fish, and dark green leafy vegetables are good choices.
-She should also take iron pills (p.
-392), especially if it is hard to get enough nutritious foods.
+She should also take iron pills ([page 392](#page-392)), especially if it is hard to get enough nutritious foods.
 This way she will strengthen her blood to resist dangerous bleeding after childbirth.
 If possible, iron pills should also contain some folic acid and vitamin C. (Vitamin C helps the body make better use of the iron.)

 6. Swollen veins (varicose veins): These are common in pregnancy, due to the weight of the baby pressing on the veins that come from the legs.
-Put your feet up often, as high as you can (see p.
-175).
+Put your feet up often, as high as you can (see [page 175](#page-175)).
 If the veins get very big or hurt, wrap them like this with an elastic bandage, or use elastic stockings.
 Take off the bandage or stockings at night.

 7. Piles (hemorrhoids): These are varicose veins in the anus.
 They result from the weight of the baby in the womb.
 To relieve the pain, kneel with the buttocks in the air like this:
 Or sit in a warm bath.
-Also see p.
-175.
+Also see [page 175](#page-175).

 8. Constipation: Drink plenty of water.
 Eat fruits and food with a lot of natural fiber, like cassava or bran.
 Get plenty of exercise.
 Do not take strong laxatives.